 You can download the Win or Mac trial version as well as a sample project to test it out.
-The watermark will be removed once you pay and enter the activation code.
+The watermark will be removed once you enter the activation code.
 The trial is full-featured except for the watermark.

 This effect works with 16-bpc and 32-bpc color.
 The optimal usage will require 16-bit or 32-bpc and full resolution.
 In 32-bpc color, After Effects does not clip the video and allows the user to view any out-of-range data.
 In 8-bit mode, the effect cannot operate and you will not see any changes in output.

 The filter detects regions that have banding and smooths the transition between the colors.
 Remember that film has infinite color gradation and will never show pixelization.
 The Banding Fix filter tries to mimic this property.
 To understand the effect, use the AE Levels filter to check the histogram before and after applying the Banding Fix filter.

 Use the sky inside a new comp.
 The banding will often not be visible on 8-bit monitor but will show if you print or view on 10-bit or HDR screen.

 To see the banding on your screen, add an adjustment layer with 2 levels effects and isolate the blue channel.

 Before applying the effect, a frame with banding will show discrete steps.
 After the filter is applied, the gaps are “filled in”.